 The British Virgin Islands are a popular sailing destination for good reason, with beautiful beaches, excellent trade winds, brilliant line of sight navigation and fun for all of the family.
 Take a look at our top six places to visit when sailing BVIs on one of the yachts in our diverse fleet in this fabulous video, courtesy of Voile Evasion.

-Thought to be the inspiration for Robert Louis Stevenson’s ‘Treasure Island’, Norman Island sits at the base of the BVI archipelago and is home to the reputed ‘Caves’, a fantastic snorkeling spot where swimmers can expect to see an array of marine life that reside there, including angel fish and turtles.
+4. Norman Island Thought to be the inspiration for Robert Louis Stevenson’s ‘Treasure Island’, Norman Island sits at the base of the BVI archipelago and is home to the reputed ‘Caves’, a fantastic snorkelling spot where swimmers can expect to see an array of marine life that reside there, including angel fish and turtles.

 Perfect for sailors, visit the Oil Nut Bay Marina Village which will act as a great base for a night’s provisioning ashore at one of the casual dining restaurants all with locally sourced seafood.
 You can also visit one of the quirky little boutiques, perfect for picking up some memorabilia from your sailing vacation to the British Virgin Islands.